 Oliver's plumbing can be divided into two separate systems.
-The fresh water system consists of those items which are used to deliver water for your use.
+The freshwater system consists of those items which are used to deliver water for your use.
 The wastewater system includes the drains and tanks that store and remove water that has been used.

-The plumbing system has the dual ability to be self-contained with onboard storage, complimented by a digital holding tank monitoring system, or to use facilities provided by an external pressurized source.
+The plumbing system has the dual ability to be self-contained with onboard storage, complemented by a digital holding tank monitoring system, or to use facilities provided by an external pressurized source.
 In either case, the components of the system operate like those in your home.
-Components of the plumbing system consist of strong, lightweight, corrosion resistant materials.
+Components of the plumbing system consist of strong, lightweight, corrosion-resistant materials.
 By following the instructions outlined here, you can expect efficient operation with minimum maintenance.
-Fresh water is provided from an external pressurized source or from the fresh water storage tank.
-These connection on the Oliver are located at the rear, bottom driver side corner of the trailer.
+Freshwater is provided from an external pressurized source or from the freshwater storage tank.
+These connections on the Oliver are located at the rear, bottom driver side corner of the trailer.